What is Shared Living?

 Shared Living offers consumers an opportunity to:

-- Develop strong, supportive, often roommate or family-like relationships with their shared living provider;
+- Develop strong, supportive, often housemate or family-like relationships with their shared living provider;

 - Become connected to and embraced by a community;